 I’ve also used them one at a time for just a break from routine, and I’ve also created some for tests.
 It’s easy, though, to miss including a word when you’re creating them — especially if you’re doing it late or night.

-I’ve found two online scrambled sentence creators that work well.
+I’ve found some online scrambled sentence creators that work well.
 All I have to do is copy and paste some sentences and, wallah, I have them automatically scrambled into a worksheet I can print-out or copy and paste.

 Here are my picks for The Best Sites For Creating Sentence Scrambles: